The first open-top model that lets you enjoy the thrilling sound of the 911 GT3 has arrived

 Pursuing ultimate driving pleasure through meticulous lightweight design

-The "911 GT3 S/C" arrives as the first full automatic convertible roof model in the 911 GT3 series.
-It is a vehicle that allows you to enjoy the unique naturally aspirated sound of its high-revving flat-six engine, even without a fixed roof.
+The "911 GT3 S/C" arrives as the first model in the 911 GT3 series to feature a fully automatic convertible roof.
+It's a car that allows you to enjoy the unique naturally aspirated sound of its high-revving flat-six engine, even without a fixed roof.

-The "911 GT3 S/C" is described by Porsche as a model that combines the lightweight design of the "911 S/T" with the 4.0-liter naturally aspirated flat-six engine of the "911 GT3."
+Porsche describes the "911 GT3 S/C" as a model that combines the lightweight design of the "911 S/T" with the 4.0-liter naturally aspirated flat-six engine from the "911 GT3."

-To enhance the exhilarating driving experience, significant efforts have been made to reduce vehicle weight.
-Like the "911 S/T," carbon fiber is used for the hood and fenders.
-Carbon fiber stabilizers and shear plates are also inherited from the fixed-head "911 S/T."
+To enhance the exhilarating driving experience, significant weight reduction measures have been implemented.
+Like the "911 S/T," carbon fiber is used for the bonnet and fenders.
+The carbon fiber stabilizer and shear plate are also inherited from the fixed-head "911 S/T."

-The chassis is equipped as standard with the PCCB brake system, which is over 20 kg lighter than cast-iron brakes.
-The center-lock wheels, 20 inches at the front and 21 inches at the rear, also used on the "911 S/T," are made of lightweight magnesium, reducing rotational mass by approximately 9 kg.
-Furthermore, a 40 Ah lithium-ion battery contributes to a weight reduction of about 4 kg compared to conventional batteries, bringing the total weight down to 1,497 kg.
+The suspension features the standard PCCB brake system, which is over 20 kg lighter than cast-iron brakes.
+The center-lock wheels, 20 inches at the front and 21 inches at the rear, also adopted by the "911 S/T," are made of lightweight magnesium, reducing rotating mass by approximately 9 kg.
+Furthermore, a 40 Ah lithium-ion battery contributes to a weight saving of about 4 kg compared to conventional batteries, bringing the total weight down to 1,497 kg.

-The roof is a fabric top with magnesium ribs, designed to maintain a coupe-like roofline even when closed.
-It can be opened or closed in approximately 12 seconds at speeds below 50 km/h.
+The fabric roof, featuring magnesium ribs, creates a coupe-like roofline even when closed and can be opened or closed in approximately 12 seconds at speeds below 50 km/h.

 An integrated wind deflector is also included, allowing for open-air driving even at high speeds or in cooler temperatures.
-The wind deflector deploys in 2 seconds with the press of a button on the center console and can be operated at speeds up to 120 km/h.
+The wind deflector deploys in 2 seconds with the press of a button on the center console and can operate at speeds up to 120 km/h.

 The exterior is characterized by a front windshield frame finished in black film.
-The adoption of matrix LED headlights has eliminated the need for auxiliary light units in the front bumper, resulting in a cleaner aesthetic.
+The adoption of matrix LED headlights eliminates the need for the auxiliary light units previously located in the front bumper, resulting in a cleaner aesthetic.

-For the first time in a 911 convertible, a Gurney flap has been fitted to the retractable rear spoiler.
+For the first time in a 911 convertible, a Gurney flap is integrated into the retractable rear spoiler.
 The front spoiler lip and rear diffuser are carried over from the current "911 GT3."

-Additionally, the "Porsche Exclusive Manufaktur" Street Style Package, which expresses a unique visual identity, is available as an option.
+Additionally, the "Porsche Exclusive Manufaktur" street style package, offering a distinctive visual identity, is available as an option.

-The striking decorative graphic on the front fenders and the "PORSCHE" logo on the sides of the vehicle are painted in Pyro Red, while the wheels are finished in Slate Grey Neo, harmonizing with the exterior accent color.
-Inside, the Adaptive Sport Seats Plus, embroidered with the Porsche Crest, are a notable feature.
+The eye-catching decorative graphics on the front fenders and the "PORSCHE" logo on the sides of the vehicle are painted in Pyro Red, while the wheels are finished in Slate Grey Neo, harmonizing with the exterior accent color.
+Inside, the Adaptive Sport Seats Plus, embroidered with the Porsche crest, also draw attention.

 Contact